Skip to content

 • Restoring node labels so workloads can resume

-The reconciliation process is triggered whenever a driver pod starts on a node.
+Reconciliation runs whenever a driver pod starts on a node.

 Driver Reconciliation Flow